Services We Provide

 Virtual Machines

 Virtual machines are a great option for access to a system that can be quickly recycled and/or repurposed after use.
 The department started investing in virtual machine infrastructure in 2016, and now allows access to all faculty, staff, and graduate students.
-This has helped courses keep a consistent system across all enrolled students.
+This has helped CS course instructors provide a consistent system across all enrolled students.
 CS2 is responsible for the maintenance of this infrastructure.

 Shared Storage

-In addition to the campus storage offerings by ITS, CS2 provides space for CS users.
-This includes legacy access to AFS, standard SMB storage for administrative staff, and large NFS/CIFS storage pools for research groups.
+In addition to the campus cloud storage offerings by ITS, CS2 provides in-house storage space for CS users.
+This includes standard SMB storage for administrative staff, and large NFS/CIFS storage pools for research groups.
 CS students tend to fill up their allocated storage often, and CS2 staff will spend time educating them on how to reduce storage and manage their workflow.

-The department manages 3 classrooms and 12 conference rooms.
-CS2 is responsible for maintaining and supporting the technology in each.
-This includes integrating IT with room controls (lighting, projector screens, microphones, and speakers).
+The department manages 12 meeting rooms used by research groups for group meetings.
+CS2 is responsible for maintaining and supporting the A/V technology in each.
+This includes control system integration with the room (lighting, projector screens, microphones, and speakers).

 Custom OS Deployment

-Researchers, especially in Operating Systems and Security, need the ability to quickly deploy multiple OSs on various types of hardware.
+Researchers, especially in Operating Systems and Security, need the ability to quickly deploy multiple OSs, including multiple kernels, on various types of hardware.
 In machine learning, there’s a need for special software, such as CUDA for GPU computing.
 To accomplish both, CS2 provides custom OS deployment tools for Windows and Linux.
 This allows researchers to automate the process of wiping a computer clean and reloading the OS from scratch, 24/7.

 Asset Management